 Graphics Processing Unit computes an algorithm faster using GPU acceleration.
 GPU acceleration reduces the time that original video consumes without hampering its quality and reality.
 GPU acceleration does faster, more accurate mathematical calculations.
 All apps are not adaptable to GPU acceleration.

-When your PC or device, mainly GPU, starts overheating, turn off the acceleration.
+Turn off the acceleration when your PC or device, mainly GPU, starts overheating.
 When you turn off the acceleration, some pages freeze or stutter.
 You can also turn off the acceleration when you don’t want to use GPU or hardware acceleration.
-A few examples of such apps in which you can use GPU acceleration are cloud services, metaverse applications, application catalogues, gaming and creating, and more.
+A few examples of such apps in which you can use GPU acceleration are cloud services, metaverse applications, application catalogs, gaming and creating, and more.

-GPU acceleration usually triggers due to the following tasks mentioned, CSS3 transitions, CSS3 3D transforms, Canvas drawing, WebGL 3D Drawing and many more.
+GPU acceleration usually triggers due to the following tasks mentioned, CSS3 transitions, CSS3 3D transforms, Canvas drawing, WebGL 3D Drawing, and many more.
 NVIDIA is known as the best platform for GPU rendering.
-For rendering, you can use software like Arion, Arnold, FurryBall, Octane, V-ray RT, and others.
+You can use software like Arion, Arnold, FurryBall, Octane, V-ray RT, and others for rendering.

 What Is Force GPU Rendering?
 How To Enable Force Rendering?

 You can render GPU only with graphic cards and not with CPU.
-DaVinci Resolve GPU configuration becomes faster under this feature and makes the user interface(UI) faster.
-You should only sometimes allow this feature to open because as much you use this feature, it weakens the CPU.
+DaVinci Resolve GPU configuration becomes faster under this feature, making the user interface(UI) faster.
+You should only sometimes allow this feature to open because as much you use it, it weakens the CPU.
 However, it has no impact on the battery of the device.
 This leads to a lower, nearly 10 to 15% battery.